Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Introduction

 This paper is organised as follows.
 Section~\ref{sec-not-and-def} provides all necessary definitions and notations.
 In particular, we define the long-range divisible sandpile model, abstract Wiener spaces and introduce notations for the Fourier analysis on the torus.
-The subsequent Section~\ref{sec-res} contains all results we will explore in this article and a few comments that compare these results to their counterparts for the nearest neighbours divisible sandpile.
-Finally, Section~\ref{sec-proofs} contains all the proofs, starting by exploring the spectrum of the discrete fractional Laplacian.
-With such analysis at our disposal, we explore the averages of the odometer on the discrete torus and then prove the scaling limits.
+The subsequent Section~\ref{sec-res} contains our results regarding bounds for the expected odometer (expected maximum of the discrete fractional Gaussian field) and the scaling limit, including a few comments about generalizations.
+Finally, Section~\ref{sec-proofs} contains all the proofs, in particular asymptotics for the eigenvalues of the discrete fractional Laplacian.